rellips/RunSQLCommand/README.md

 ## INSTALL
-1. download runSQLcmd.ps1 into the directory of your choice
+1. Download runSQLcmd.ps1 into the directory of your choice
 2. Run powershell command line as administrator
 3. Check the execution policy -- (If you don't know whats going on here see your system administrator)